pnp/blog/content/weekly-agenda/23-09-11/index.md

 Demos this time

+* Yurii Moroziuk (Gunvor) - DocAssistant - HackTogether: Microsoft Teams Global Hack Community Winner
 * [Dan Wahlin](https://twitter.com/DanWahlin) (Microsoft) | @DanWahlin - Integrate OpenAI, Communication, and Organizational Data Features into a Line of Business App
-* Yurii Moroziuk (Gunvor) - DocAssistant - HackTogether: Microsoft Teams Global Hack Community Winner
 * Alin Sirbu  (Microsoft) & Nate Tennant (Microsoft) - Automating business processes with custom Power Automate Flows in List Templates

 **Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

 ### Microsoft 365 & Power Platform bi-weekly community Call - 14th of September

 * Thursday, 14th of September 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
-* If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft 365 Community blog - Microsoft 365 & Power Platform Development](https://pnp.github.io/blog/categories/microsoft-365-and-power-platform-development-community-call/)
+* If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time